 “You failed to come to a complete stop at the red light.”

 “Right on red is allowed there.”
 I blinked rapidly.
 “Sorry, I have something in my eye.”

 Tears.
 That was what I had in my eye.
 In both eyes actually.

-He rubbed the back of his neck.
+He tapped his hand against his ticket book.
 “You didn’t come to a complete stop before turning.”

 “I’m sorry you didn’t think my stop qualified as complete.”

 “What does that mean?”
-I tapped the steering wheel.
+I thumped the steering wheel.

 “It means you aren’t getting a ticket, only my mini lecture on not rolling a red light.”